rokeller/aqua/README.md

 back-off) to introduce some variation for competing consumers.
 - Virtual Infinite Repeater -- i.e. repeat the last wait time from another strategy virtually forver.

+In addition, you can of course also implement your own custom strategies tailored to your needs.

 ## Recent Changes

+* v1.0.4.0
+  * Track job execution statistics such as average duration of succeeded and failed jobs per known job type.
+  * Add requeue behaviors for bad messages and unknown jobs up a certain threshold, then delete messages.
+  * Add consumer settings to configure the behavior for failed jobs too, offering the same options as for bad messages and unknown jobs.
+  * Allow to specify a requeue visibility timeout for bad messages and unknown jobs, as well as failed jobs.
 * v1.0.3.0
   * Fix a bug in the `InfiniteRepeaterRetryStrategy` which would always return 00:00:00 as the wait time if asked right away for the wait time of an attempt not supported by the inner strategy.
 I.e. if an inner strategy was used to